anthology-inc/at23-power-automate-workshop/README.md

 ![Screenshot of the approval dialog](screenshots/12.png)

-9. Test your flow, but this time choose `Automatically` and select `With a recenty used trigger`
+9. Test your flow, but this time choose `Automatically` and select `With a recently used trigger`
 10. Choose the most recently used successful trigger
 11. Check Microsoft Teams for the approval and approve